Szepsi Csombor Márton High School

 Szepsi Csombor Márton High School is located in Szikszó, the North-Eastern part of Hungary.
-It is a standard school consists of two main institutions: elementary school and high school.
-Szepsi Csombor Márton High School also functions as a Training School, Library, Combined Pedagogical Service and Elementary Art School.
+It is a standard school that consists of two main institutions: elementary school and high school.
+Szepsi Csombor Márton High School also functions as a Training School, Library, Combined Pedagogical Service and Elementary School.

 History

+Beginnings

 The high school was established as a part of the Parish School of Sárospatak in the 1520s.
-From 1526 the first teacher was György baccalaureus and after him came András Batizi.
-From 1538 István Székely Benczédi's and from 1540 Mátyás Bíró Dévai's names were remarkable in the school's history.
+From 1526, the first teacher was György Baccalaureus and after him came András Batizi.
+From 1538, István Székely Benczédi's and from 1540 Mátyás Bíró Dévai's names were remarkable in the school's history.
 The school fulfilled a secondary school function from the beginning.
-Szikszó developed a good relationship with the Boarding School of Debrecen from where several rectors were invited and also followed the Boarding School of Debrecen's educational schedule.
+Szikszó developed a good relationship with the Boarding School of Debrecen, from where several rectors were invited and also followed the Boarding School of Debrecen's educational schedule.

+19th century

 In the 19th century it was hard to decide what type of school Szikszó should have.
-For a long time it functioned as a sub-leveled secondary school, but since it couldn't fulfill the requirements for remaining a secondary school, in 1870 it had been relegated to an elementary school.
+For a long time, it functioned as a sub-level secondary school, but since it couldn't fulfill the requirements for remaining a secondary school, by 1870 it had been relegated to an elementary school.

+20th century
-In 1928 the city re-opened the secondary school which functioned between the two World Wars.

-In 1949 the building of the elementary school was built and took up the name of Móricz Zsigmond Elementary School.
+In 1928, the city reopened the secondary school which functioned between the two World Wars.
+In 1949, the building of the elementary school was built and took up the name of Móricz Zsigmond Elementary School.

-Szikszó got back its high school again in 1964 which became independent from the elementary school and took up the name of the traveler and author Szepsi Csombor Márton in 1969.
+Szikszó got its high school back in 1964 which became independent from the elementary school and took up the name of the traveler and author Szepsi Csombor Márton in 1969.
 In 1995 the Local Government of Szikszó decided to combine the two educational institutions.
 Today under the name of Szepsi Csombor Márton High School we mean the elementary school, a training school, the city library as well as an elementary art school.